Mihir1107/cash-me-if-you-can/README.md

 ## Results on the 55-order batch

 ```
-MATCH RATE: 47.27%   (26/55 orders confirmed on BOTH legs)
+MATCH RATE: 50.91%   (28/55 orders confirmed on BOTH legs)
-UNRECONCILED: 29     every one carries a reason code
+UNRECONCILED: 27     every one carries a reason code

 duplicate_settlement       5     no_settlement_found        5
 fee_footing_mismatch       5     bank_credit_delayed        5
 refund_not_reflected       4     settlement_not_credited    2
-credit_unattributed        3
+credit_unattributed        1
 ```

-*(Figures above are a run with **no** `OPENAI_API_KEY`, i.e. Tiers 1 and 2 only —
-the weakest honest configuration.
-Tier 3 recovers two more; see the ablation.)*
+Every figure in this README is from an executed run, not a projection.
+With no `OPENAI_API_KEY` set the same batch degrades honestly to **47.27%** and three exceptions instead of one — the missing tier costs the headline number, which is the point.

 **That number is deliberately not 95%.** The generator injects real failure modes on purpose, so the exception list means something instead of being a